annegentle/devnet-writing-guidelines/DevNet-Programming-Task-Force-(DPTF).md

-The **DevNet Programming Task Force (DPTF)** is responsible for defining a core set of labs that represent DevNet's primer material, also referred to as Programming Fundamentals.
+The **DevNet Programming Task Force (DPTF)** is responsible for defining a core set of labs that represent DevNet's primer material and content regarded as programming fundamentals.

 **TOC<br>**
   >  [Useful links](#useful-links)<br>